m87-labs/moondream-examples/quickstart/python/README.md

    python main.py
    ```

-5. Try the full tutorial in the `../images` folder:
+5. Try a full tutorial:

-   Open the `detect_cars.ipynb` notebook in Jupyter and run all the cells to see caption, query, detect and point in action:
+   Open the `detect_cars.ipynb` notebook in Jupyter and run all the cells to try caption, query, detect and point capabilities:

    ```bash
    jupyter notebook detect_cars.ipynb
    ```

-The tutorial demonstrates that bounding box and point coordinates are returned
-as proportions of the image.
-The notebook converts them to pixel coordinates
-before drawing overlays.